catjacks38/ImageSteganography/README.md

 `--LSBMode/-l`: The amount of least significant bits that will be used to encode/decode the data per pixel.
 Can only be a value from one to eight.
 You must use this argument for the "LSBEncode" and "LSBDecode" methods. (optional/required)

-The last positional argument is the path of the output file to save. (required)
+The last positional argument is the path of the output file to save.
+If the "autoDecode" method is used, provide a file path without the extension.
+The "autoDecode" method will automatically put the correct file extension at the end of the path. (required)

 \**If you are using the "append" method the source data must be a folder.
 But if you are using the "LSBEncode" or the "dataToChannel" methods, the source data must be a file.*